squiggythings/squiggythings.github.io/index.md

 ## Games
 ### Dream Dining: Disco!
 <iframe width="420" height="315" src="https://www.youtube.com/embed/J5qicULEyyA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Dream Dining: Disco! is a very small experimental arcade game combining rhythm, and cooking elements.
 The player must serve a burger the correct customer order, but every input has to be on-beat with the music.
 The goal is to serve as many customers as accurately as possible before the song ends.
-This is one of the games I made in Scratch, before moving on to Unity Development.
+This is one of the games made in Scratch.
 All pixel art made in Aseprite, music in FL Studio 20.

 ### Cabra